American Coot

 Global Big Day

-The North American Migration Count (NAMC) has grown now to be a global annual event, called the “Global Big Day.”
-It is a day to get out and see as many birds as possible.
-The Global Big Day in Arizona is Saturday, May 8.
-Birders record their species seen, and individuals counted, and contribute to a growing database of changes or trends in bird populations and movements over time.
 Data will now be collected and organized through the free, open website eBird (www.ebird.org), making it much easier for birders to submit their information.
 Be a part of Global Big Day in Arizona!
-Go birding anywhere on Saturday, May 8 (of course we are keen to get some good bird sightings in Navajo, Apache, and Greenlee counties).
+Go birding anywhere (of course, we are keen to get some good bird sightings in Navajo, Apache, and Greenlee counties).
 Keep track of the birds you see and the number of individuals.
-After your wonderful birdwatching outing, log onto eBird and input your data under the “Submit Observations” tab at the top.
+After your excellent birdwatching outing, log onto eBird and input your data under the “Submit Observations” tab.

 Set up a free account and then submit your observations.
-From now on, you can create online trip lists that others can see, and you can start creating your permanent electronic journal of your bird sightings.
+From now on, you can create online trip lists that others can see, and you can start creating a permanent electronic journal of your bird sightings.
 You can add older trips to your account, and use eBird as a digital diary of your life list.
-Last year’s Global Big Day featured more than 60% of the world’s bird species in a single day, with sightings coming in from more than 17,500 eBirders spread across 154 countries.
+Last year’s Global Big Day featured more than 60% of the world’s bird species in a single day, with sightings from more than 17,500 eBirders spread across 154 countries.

 Here are a couple of quick ways to have the most fun: